John Kellogg (actor)

-John Kellogg (June 3, 1916 – February 22, 2000) was an American actor in film, stage and television.
-Some sources, including ancestry.com, state that his given name was Giles Vernon Kellogg, Jr.
+Giles Vernon “John” Kellogg Jr. (June 3, 1916 – February 22, 2000) was an American actor in film, stage, and television.

 Biography

+Giles Vernon Kellogg Jr. was born on June 3, 1916, in Los Angeles, California, to Giles Vernon Kellogg Sr. and Marietta Hughes Kellogg (née King).
+His parents married in 1914, divorced in 1918, and remarried in 1920.
+Kellogg’s father was the son of Giles Kellogg, secretary of the Union Oil Company of California.
+His mother was the daughter of Charles Henry King, a prominent businessman and banker who was the father of Leslie Lynch King Sr., Gerald Ford’s father.

 Kellogg began his acting career in the 1930s as Giles V. Kellogg, starring in the long-running comedy Brother Rat.
 Meanwhile, he acted on stage in several plays until World War II broke out.
 He turned to the film industry, playing bit parts in several films.
 In 1946, he signed a contract at Columbia Pictures.
 Throughout his career, Kellogg played mostly secondary roles.
 In a Season 6 episode of Bonanza, he played "Frank Reed" alongside Dan Duryea in "Logan's Treasure".
 In 1969 Kellogg appeared as Mel Dover on the TV western The Virginian in the Episode titled Stopover.

 Kellogg died in Los Angeles in 2000 of Alzheimer's disease.

 Selected filmography

 In the 1950s and 1960s, Kellogg was mostly seen on television.
 He guest starred in several TV series, including three episodes of Adventures of Superman (coincidentally and prominently sponsored by Kellogg's).
 He is most famous for his portrayal of bad guy Jack Chandler in the soap opera Peyton Place, a role he played between 1966 and 1967.